RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

 # Module 4

-### Service characteristics and security reponsibility
+### Service characteristics and security responsibility

 Every service intended as **IaaS**, for example *EC2*, *<u>require the customer to perform all the necessary security configuration and management tasks</u>*.
 For every **PaaS** instead it is not required.